-- (b) The newly issued shares rank pari passu in all respects with the existing ordinary shares of the Company.
-There were no other issues of shares during the financial year. - (c) The holders of the ordinary shares are entitled to receive dividends as and when declared by the Company and are entitled to one (1) vote per ordinary share at meetings of the Company.
+- (a) During the financial year, the Company increased its issued and paid-up share capital from RM20,580,003 to RM30,870,005 by way of a bonus issue of 102,900,015 new ordinary shares of RM0.10 each at par for cash on the basis of one (1) new ordinary share for every two (2) existing ordinary share for working capital purposes. - (b) The newly issued shares rank pari passu in all respects with the existing ordinary shares of the Company.
+There were no other issues of shares during the financial year. - (c) The owners of the parent are entitled to receive dividends as and when declared by the Company and are entitled to one (1) vote per ordinary share at meetings of the Company.
+All ordinary shares rank pari passu with regard to the residual assets of the Company.